fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

    * Identify the nearest security guard on site.

 1. Notify the nearest security guard.
-   * Send notifications via E-mail, SMS, LINE, Slack, and in any other way you choose.
+   * notify via arbitrary channels such as E-mail, SMS, LINE, Slack

 # Implementation method